 If employees refuse to work because they are scared of contracting COVID-19, your CAA should follow its policies and act consistently.
 Many CAAs’ policies address unpaid administrative leave, paid vacation or PTO, furloughs, or reasons for termination.
 There are no federal laws obligating an employer to provide paid vacation leave or PTO.
 Your CAA must consult with local counsel regarding state laws that may govern such leave.
 Fear of contracting the virus is also not a qualifying reason to take Emergency Paid Sick Leave or Emergency FMLA Leave under the Families First Coronavirus Response Act.
 This applies equally to employees over the age of 65 who might be at a higher risk due to COVID-19.

-Employers should clean and disinfect the workplace consistent with CDC guidance on Cleaning and Disinfecting Your Facility.
-While the CDC’s guidance is not a requirement, following these measures will help reassure your employees that it is safe to come back to work, as well as help protect your CAA from liability for claims of exposure to COVID-19 in your facilities.
+Employers should clean and disinfect the workplace consistent with CDC guidance on Cleaning and Disinfecting Your Facility as well as updated OSHA sanitation guidance.
+While neither the CDC's guidance nor OSHA's guidelines on cleaning are required, following these measures will help reassure your employees that it is safe to be in the workplace, and will also help protect your CAA from liability for claims of exposure to COVID-19 in your facilities.

 The CDC’s Interim Guidance for Businesses and Employers Responding to Coronavirus Disease 2019 suggests that employers consider assessing and improving, if necessary, their building ventilation systems.
 This may include some or all of the following activities: